Unlocked

 “I have an entrance strategy, but I have no exit strategy…we’re buying to own and that changes everything.”

-Most people who teach this “website flipping” are ecstatic over “flipping” a website for $100, $200, or maybe even $300. (sarcasm) $300 whole dollars (/sarcasm).
+Most people who teach “how to buy a website” are ecstatic over “flipping” a website for $100, $200, or maybe even $300. (sarcasm) $300 whole dollars (/sarcasm).
 They talk about it like there are thousands and thousands of websites just waiting to be flipped, and that simply is not the case.
 More importantly, that is not even remotely close to what we teach or the type of student we want to attract.

 Buying & Selling Websites takes a longer term approach to buying websites, and while selling the website is definitely an option we teach, if you take Mr. Buffett’s sage advice, you’ll look at your potential purchase as something you own rather than rent.
 That is an important distinction and the very foundation for our training on buying websites.